December 22, 2025

 What is the difference between the two loans?
 Subsidized loans are based on your income, while unsubsidized loans are not dependent on your financial situation.

 To apply for these loans, you need to fill out a Free Application for Federal Student Aid (FAFSA).
+Completing the FAFSA is an important first step, as it helps determine your eligibility for federal aid, which is often used before turning to private student loans to cover remaining costs.
 Eligibility varies depending on your income, dependency status, year in school, and the type of federal loan.
 You can also learn about various grants you might receive.
 Grants are an important factor in determining how much to borrow.

 Private Student Loan Limits

 In contrast to federal loans obtained from the government, private student loans are loans obtained through banks, credit unions, or other private businesses.
 The limits vary from lender to lender.
 Individual lenders may have specific dollar limits you may borrow each academic period or even a lifetime limit.
-Still, in most cases, you cannot borrow more than the cost of your education.
-Unlike federal loans, private loans are credit-based and a cosigner may be required.
+Still, in most cases, you cannot borrow more than your school-certified cost of attendance.
+In many cases, private student loans allow you to borrow up to 100 percent of that amount, minus any financial aid you’ve already received.
+Unlike federal loans, private loans are credit-based, and a cosigner may be required.

 Because different organizations make private student loans, not only may the maximum loan amount differ, but the loan terms, interest rates, additional benefits, and even customer service can vary from lender to lender.
+With platforms like LendKey, borrowers can compare offers from multiple community lenders to better understand available rates, terms, and borrowing limits.
 Before applying for private loans, check into the lender’s options and limits to ensure they can meet your needs.
+To better understand what counts toward your cost of attendance and how much you may be eligible to borrow, you can review your school’s financial aid website or contact your financial aid office directly.

 What can borrowing student loans cover?

 What exactly is the school-certified cost of attendance?
-Well, this phrase doesn’t just refer to the cost of tuition.
+This is the total estimated cost of attending a school for a specific period, and it plays a major role in determining how much you can borrow with student loans, including private loans.
+The phrase doesn’t just refer to the cost of tuition.
 Typically, this includes the following:

 In some cases, the costs may include more than the items noted on this list.
 For more information about what your school includes in their cost of attendance, please check with your school’s financial aid office web page.

-Imagine that the school-certified cost of attendance is $50,000 per year, but you are going to receive $10,000 in financial aid.
-In this situation, you can only borrow up to $40,000, but again, the exact numbers vary based on your situation and the lender.
+Imagine that your school-certified cost of attendance is $50,000 per year, and you receive $10,000 in financial aid.
+In this case, you may be able to borrow up to $40,000 through a combination of federal and private student loans, depending on lender requirements and your financial profile.

 Where can I utilize student loans?